pavankjadda/SpringCloudStream-Kafka-CustomChannels/README.md

-# SpringCloudStream-KafkaStreams
+# SpringCloudStream-KafkaStream-EventSourcing-CQRS
-SpringCloudStream with KafkaStreams to send and receive evenets
+Spring Cloud Stream with KafkaStream for Event Sourcing and CQRS views